iqis/rty/README.md

 ```

 ## Example
 The `rt` package is mainly designed to be used unattached to avoid masking names from other packages.
-If you do not want to refer to `rt` functions with qualified name, use `r rt::with_rt()`
+If you do not want to refer to `rt` functions with qualified name, use `rt::with_rt()`

 ### Repository & Credentials